Skip to main content

 Clinical features

-Acute gout: This presents with rapid onset of severe pain in a single distal joint, commonly the first metatarsophalangeal joint.
+This presents with rapid onset of severe pain in a single distal joint, commonly the first metatarsophalangeal joint.
 Other common sites include the ankle, midfoot, knee, hand, wrist and elbow.
 Examination reveals marked synovitis with swelling, red shiny skin and extreme tenderness.
 Periarticular swelling and fever may also be present.
-Symptoms are usually selflimiting over 5–14 days.
+Symptoms are usually self-limiting over 5–14 days.
 The differential diagnosis includes septic arthritis, cellulitis and reactive arthritis.

-Recurrent and chronic gout: Following an acute attack, many patients go on to experience a second attack within a year.
+Following an acute attack, many patients go on to experience a second attack within a year.
 The frequency of attacks increases with time.
 Involvement of several joints with continued MSUM deposition eventually leads to joint damage and chronic pain.

-Chronic tophaceous gout: MSUM crystal deposits produce irregular firm nodules (‘tophi’) around extensor surfaces of fingers, forearms, elbows, Achilles tendons and ears.
+MSUM crystal deposits produce irregular firm nodules (‘tophi’) around extensor surfaces of fingers, forearms, elbows, Achilles tendons and ears.
 Tophi are usually a late feature of gout.

-Renal and urinary tract manifestations: Chronic hyperuricaemia may be complicated by renal stone formation and sometimes renal impairment due to interstitial nephritis caused by urate deposition in the kidney.
+Chronic hyperuricaemia may be complicated by renal stone formation and sometimes renal impairment due to interstitial nephritis caused by urate deposition in the kidney.
 This particularly affects patients with chronic tophaceous gout who are on diuretics.

 Investigations